rsantos1089/ecommerce_etl/README.md

 - Install pycharm following the next link https://www.jetbrains.com/help/pycharm/installation-guide.html
 - Install dbeaver following the next link https://dbeaver.io/download/

-After the installation of tools run the follow command in pycharm environment `bash ./process.sh`.
+After the installation of tools run the follow command in pycharm environment `./process.sh`.
 When the script finished , run the follow command to check if the components are ready `docker ps`

 Example of docker ps output